thunderbird/developer-docs/add-ons/add-on-policies/add-ons-blocking-process.md

 When the Thunderbird Team becomes aware of add-ons that go against user expectations or otherwise risk user privacy and security, it takes steps to block them from running in Thunderbird.
 This may happen proactively, or in response to an abuse report.

-The following describes our common practices for dealing with add-ons that appear to violate the [Add-on Policies](review-policy-for-thunderbird-add-ons.md).
-Authoritative information on the conditions for removing or revoking add-ons can be found in the [Thunderbird Add-on Distribution Agreement](thunderbird-add-on-distribution-agreement.md) and the [Add-on Policies](review-policy-for-thunderbird-add-ons.md).
+The following describes our common practices for dealing with such add-ons.

 ### Security Over Choice